-March 2017 saw the turbines begin to turn at our ground-breaking new community wind farm “The Fisherman Three” at Hoprigshiels near Cockburnspath.
+March 2017 saw the turbines begin to turn at our ground-breaking community wind farm “The Fisherman Three” at Hoprigshiels near Cockburnspath.

 The windfarm project was made possible thanks to support from two main funders, Triodos Bank and the Renewable Energy Investment Fund (REIF).
 REIF is delivered by the Scottish Investment Bank – the investment arm of Scottish Enterprise – on behalf of the Scottish Government and its Enterprise Agencies.
 The wind farm is now fully funded by Triodos Bank.